Das EFX

 Das EFX is an American hip hop duo.
 It consists of emcees Dray (also known as Krazy Drayz, born Andre Weston, September 9, 1970) and Skoob (also known as Books and Boogie Bang, born William "Willie" Hines, November 27, 1970).
 They named themselves "DAS" standing for "Dray and Skoob" and "EFX" meaning "effects".
-They rose to popularity in the early 1990s due to the duo's stream of consciousness lyrical delivery, which became one of the most influential lyrical styles in rap music at the time; as well as their affiliation with EPMD's Hit Squad.
+They rose to popularity in the early 1990s due to the duo's stream of consciousness lyrical delivery, which became one of the most influential lyrical styles in hip hop music at the time; as well as their affiliation with EPMD's Hit Squad.
 Their style combined intricate rhymes, sometimes mixed with made up words (especially ending with "-iggedy"), delivered with a fast-paced flow and numerous pop culture and hip hop culture references.

 History

 Skoob hails from Brooklyn, New York City, while Dray hails from Teaneck, New Jersey.
 The duo met at Virginia State University in 1988 and began performing together.
-Das EFX caught the attention of EPMD at a local talent show where, despite losing the competition, they did well enough to convince EPMD to sign them to a recording contract.
-The duo gained critical and commercial fame with the release of their landmark debut album Dead Serious, which highlighted their unusual rapping style (which they nicknamed "sewage").
+Das EFX caught the attention of EPMD at a local talent show where, despite losing the competition, the duo did well enough to convince EPMD to sign it to a recording contract.
+The duo gained critical and commercial fame with the release of the duo’s debut album Dead Serious, which highlighted its unusual rhyming style (which they nicknamed "sewage").

 Dead Serious went platinum and its lead single, "They Want EFX," (which contains samples from James Brown's "Blind Man Can See It" and Malcolm McLaren's "Buffalo Gals") reached the top ten on the U.S. Billboard R&B chart, the Top 40 on the Billboard Hot 100 and No. 1 on the Hot Rap Tracks chart.
 Follow-up singles "Mic Checka" and "Straight Out the Sewer" did not chart on the Hot 100, but reached No. 1 and No. 3 on the Hot Rap Tracks chart, respectively.

 The duo also made a guest appearance on the remix of Ice Cube's smash hit single "Check Yo Self".
 The song reached No. 20 on the Hot 100 and No. 1 on the Rap Tracks chart.
 The track peaked at No. 36 on the UK Singles Chart in August 1993 and sold over one million copies in the U.S.

 As their career progressed, Das EFX's once-distinctive and unique lyrical delivery was imitated by several other artists and became more commonplace.
 Derailed by the popularity of their own style, the duo slowed down their fast-paced flow, eliminated the iggedy suffix and downplayed their cartoonish content on their second album, Straight Up Sewaside.